Get

 How Does a Dog Express Sadness?

-Your dog doesn’t listen to sad music when they’re feeling blue, but it’s easy to see some of the signs if you pay close attention.
+Your dog doesn’t listen to sad music when they’re feeling blue, but it’s easy to see the signs if you pay close attention.
 Some of these signs are more obvious, while others are more subtle.

 Signs Your Dog Is Sad: